konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateCLI.md

 * (3) oVirt only: Specify the CA certificate of the Engine.
 Retrieve it at https://<{rhv-short}_engine_host>/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA.
 * (4) VMware only: Specify the vCenter SHA-1 fingerprint.

-2. Create a Provider manifest for the source provider:
+2. Create a provider manifest for the source provider:
 ```
 $ cat << EOF | kubectl apply -f -
 apiVersion: forklift.konveyor.io/v1beta1